dclelland/urbit-mac/README.md

 # urbit-mac

-An Urbit client for macOS.
+An Urbit binary manager for macOS.

 ### Dependencies